Can Tru Diagnostic finally answer: Why am I aging so fast? An interview with Ryan Smith

 This quote is from our interview below with Ryan Smith, Co-Founder at Tru Diagnostic.
 We’ve previously introduced Ryan and interviewed him in a two part review series, which you can find here - Part 1 and Part 2

-Our role here at Longevity Blog is to dive into the why and how behind such claims.
+Our role here at A Longer Life is to dive into the why and how behind such claims.
 We aim to dig deep and find the real answers behind the marketing slogans.

 We interview founders and lead scientists at longevity tech companies and present you the raw, unfiltered conversations that get straight into the answers.